15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

 Debt in retirement is a nightmare, and it’s becoming more common.
 Today, about 70% of retirees are carrying outstanding credit card debt, a huge jump from just 40% two years ago.

-If you’ve worked hard for decades to save for retirement, the last thing you want is to be bogged down by high-interest debt.
-This financial burden can limit your ability to enjoy retirement and even eat into your savings if you don’t deal with it early.
+If you’ve saved for years, the last thing you want is high-interest payments draining your income.
+This kind of financial burden can limit your freedom and eat into your savings if you don’t deal with it early.

 Underestimating Medical Expenses

-Medical costs don’t go down in retirement, they go into overdrive.
-Even with Medicare, you’ve got premiums, copays, out-of-pocket costs, prescriptions, dental, vision, hearing, the list goes on.
-And no, your healthy lifestyle won’t make you immune forever.
+Medical costs don’t go down in retirement, they skyrocket.
+Even with Medicare, you’ve got premiums, copays, prescriptions, dental, vision, and more.

 Undervaluing Social Security Benefits

 Too many people claim Social Security as soon as they’re eligible, like it’s some kind of “early bird gets the worm” deal.
-What they don’t realize is that claiming early can seriously cut down your lifetime benefits.
+What they don’t realize is that claiming early can cut lifetime benefits dramatically.

-If you don’t know the rules, learn them.
-If you’re not sure what to do, ask someone who does.
-Social Security isn’t free money, it’s a tool, and you need to use it wisely.
+If you’re not sure when to claim, ask an expert.
+Social Security isn’t free money, it’s a tool.

 🙋♂️If you like what you are reading so far, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube.💪